sandhyadev01/Hackathon2024_IndiaSA/README.md

 Introducing mReach, the avant-garde marketing automation platform that revolutionizes how businesses engage with prospects.
 By leveraging the latest in AI-driven personalization, including cutting-edge embedding models and vector search technologies, mReach delivers unparalleled context and relevance in every email.
 This sophisticated approach ensures that each message is not only personalized but also deeply resonant with the recipient's current needs and interests, significantly boosting engagement and conversion rates. mReach goes further by incorporating relevant proof points into communications, enhancing client interactions by vividly demonstrating the value of your product.
 With seamless integration, comprehensive analytics for ongoing refinement, and a commitment to genuine connection, mReach transforms cold outreach into a dynamic, personalized conversation.

-_Welcome to mReach, where every email is an opportunity to connect, engage, and grow with purpose._
+_**Welcome to mReach, where every email is an opportunity to connect, engage, and grow with purpose.**_

 ## mReach Tech Stack:
-- OpenAI (text-embedding-ada-002, gpt-3.5-turbo-16k)
+- OpenAI (text-embedding-ada-002, gpt-3.5-turbo)
 - Atlas Search
 - Atlas Vector Search
 - Time-Series Collections